 Dealing Cards and Betting Rounds

-Players may raise if other players have bet during the current round; this requires the raising player to match the highest bet made, and then make a greater one.
-All subsequent players are required to call the raise or raise again (re-raise) to stay in the hand.
+Players might raise if other players have already made a bet during the ongoing round; this demands the raising player to match the highest bet made, and then make a greater one.
+Subsequently, all other players are required to call the raise or raise again (re-raise) to stay in the hand.

 How do you win?